ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/document-extensions/timeseries/client-api/operations/patch.js.markdown

 * NOTE:
     * The server treats timestamps passed in the patch request script as **UTC**, no conversion is applied by the client to local time.
+    * Appending entries to a time series that doesn't yet exist yet will create the time series.
     * No exception is thrown if the specified document does not exist.

 ---